haraldnagel/raspberrypi-notes/InitialConfigurationWheezy.md

 2. Change User Password - the default Raspbian distribution creates a standard login: "pi".
 This option allows you to change that default user's password.
 Highly recommended.

-3. Boot Options - I select `Console` (which I believe is the default) becuase I don't want any autologin.
-I don't think Desktop is going to work without manually installing all the X packages.

-4. Wait for Network at Boot - I choose `Fast Boot without waiting for network connection`.
+3. Enable Boot to Desktop/Scratch - the default is a boot to console - if you wish to boot to the X Window desktop it can be selected here.
+For headless use, you want to boot to the console.

-5. Internationalisation Options - as you can tell by the spelling here, US English is not the default i18n configuration.
+4. Internationalisation Options - as you can tell by the spelling here, US English is not the default i18n configuration.
 In this option, I choose:
 	1. Change Locale - I deselect the default (en_GB.UTF-8) and select the appropriate locale for me (en_US.UTF-8).
 It will then confirm that you want to use this locale for the system environment (you do).
 This will dump you back to the main configuration menu, you'll have to go back into "I18n Options" to change further settings.
 	2. Change Timezone - The default timezone is UTC which is appropriate for a Unix-like system.
 A timezone can be selected for each individual user by following the steps described by running `tzselect`.
 If you go into this option, UTC is under "None of the above".
 I leave my systems set to UTC.
-	3. Change Keyboard Layout - unless you are accessing `raspi-config` via ssh, you'll almost certainly want to do this and change to an appropriate keyboard layout.
+	3. Change Keyboard Layout - you'll almost certainly want to do this and change to an appropriate keyboard layout.
 For example, in the default UK keyboard layout Shift-3 results in a pound sign (£) rather than a hash (#) which makes commenting lines out (for example, in `/etc/network/interfaces`) a challenge (the backslash (\\) key in a UK keyboard layout types the hash).

-6. Enable Camera - this is for the [Raspberry Pi Camera Board](http://www.adafruit.com/products/1367).
+5. Enable Camera - this is for the [Raspberry Pi Camera Board](http://www.adafruit.com/products/1367).

-7. Add to Rastrack - if you want your installation to show up on the [Rastrack Raspberry Pi Map](http://rastrack.co.uk), choose this.
+6. Add to Rastrack - if you want your installation to show up on the [Rastrack Raspberry Pi Map](http://rastrack.co.uk), choose this.

-8. Overclock - To date, I do not overclock my Raspberry Pis.
+7. Overclock - To date, I do not overclock my Raspberry Pis.

-9. Advanced Options - there are a few things to change here:
+8. Advanced Options - there are a few things to change here:
 	1. Overscan - this setting may be needed when using the Raspberry Pi in desktop mode.
 	2. Hostname - obviously it's good to set a hostname, by default it selects "raspberrypi".
 	3. Memory Split - configures the memory split between video memory and available memory.
-In Jessie Lite this defaults to 0 which is where I leave it.
+Since my Raspberry Pis are mostly headless, I typically choose this option and enter the minimum allocation for the GPU (16).
 	4. SSH - I'm mostly accessing over the network so I enable this.
-	5. Device Tree, SPI, I2C, Serial - this stuff largely depends on what the usage of your Pi will be.
-For general headless network use, I leave these all as-is.
+	5. SPI - I do not enable, this, I do not use the [PiFace](http://www.piface.org.uk).
+	6. Audio - whether you want audio to come out the HDMI jack or the 3.5mm headphone jack.
+Irrelevant for most headless use.
 	7. Update - updates the `raspi-config` tool we are currently using.
 A little late for that, don't you think?

 We're done!
 If you select "Finish" it will prompt for a reboot and you are good to go!